Chipperfield Parish Council

 The Parish Council was formed in 1958 by being separated from the administrative parish of King’s Langley.
 There are eight elected councillors who employ a part-time Clerk, a Village Warden and Woodland Ranger.

-The Parish Council aims to represent the interests of the village in all the many facets of its welfare at both local and central government levels.
-For example, it is involved in:
+The Parish Council aims to represent the interests of the village in all the many facets of its welfare at both local and central government levels. visit www.chipperfieldparishcouncil.gov.uk for more information.

 Can anybody on this webpage or in the Parish council shed any light on when BT Openreach will install fibre into the village.
 I have lived in the village since August 2012, and the promised date has slipped back and back and currently states ‘earliest June 2013’.
 A BT Openreach on the edge of Kings Langley is clearly marked with “Super fast broadband is available here” – only a couple of miles away from Chipperfield.